Xiaoyuu99/Xiaoyuu99/README.md

 # Hi there 👋 This is Xiaoyu
-I'm Xiaoyu Guan, a data learner and explorer 👓
+I'm Xiaoyu Guan, loving cats🐱 and coffee☕️ and on the way to exploring how data reveal the world 😎
 ### Something about me ...
 - 🏃 MS student at Purdue University, Business Analytics and Information Management program ' 24
 - 📫 E-mail me at: guanxiaoyu991113@gmail.com
 - ☎️ Call me at: (+1) 765-694-9684
-- 🏠 Based in West Lafayette, Indiana now
+- 🏠 Based in West Lafayette, Indiana

 ## ⚡️ Skills
 - Programming/database platform: SQL, Python (NumPy, pandas, sklearn, matplotlib), SAS Enterprise Miner